“Pears cannot ripen alone. So we ripened together.” — Meridel Le Sueur

 to be quiet, or because you couldn’t hit the boss.

-into weapons, making an invisible impact.
+into weapons, making impact invisible.

-Then came the tender gaps of amputated time
+Then came tender gaps of amputated time

-when your anger spilled over into vengeance
+when your anger spilled vengeance

 against those you had declaimed to love so fiercely.

-to the deepest parts of nowhere,
+Forced to move into the deepest parts of nowhere,

-packing your temper and always at your testimony
+packing tempers and testimony

-that this time would be better than the last.
+this time would be better than the last.